-The primary legislation is the Health and Community Services Complaints Act 2004 (the Act).
-This Act sets out the legislative framework for HCSCC’s functions and powers.
+The primary legislation for the HCSCC is the Health and Community Services Complaints Act 2004 (the Act).
+This Act sets out the functions and powers of the HCSCC.

 HCSCC Charter of Health and Community Services Rights